ClockVapor/rpi_gpio/README.md

 - Boolean input/output
 - Software-driven PWM (written in C for speed)
-- *Upcoming*: event-driven input

-Up-to-date with RPi.GPIO Python module version 0.5.11, so it works on all Raspberry Pi models!
+Up-to-date with RPi.GPIO Python module version 0.6.2, so it works on all Raspberry Pi models!

 ## Sample Usage